The Beginner’s Guide to Buying Your First Home: Everything You Need to Know

 When looking to purchase a house, there is no set income requirement.
 However, it is important to consider whether your income sources are steady and reliable.

 Another consideration is deciding how much you can afford based on your income.
 Even if you get pre-approved for a large mortgage, you may choose to purchase a home for a lower home purchase price.
 The Canada Mortgage and Housing Corporation (CMHC) recommends your monthly housing costs be less than 35% of your gross monthly income.
-Housing costs include your mortgage payment and other costs associated with owning a home, like property tax and utilities.
+Housing costs include your monthly mortgage payments and other monthly expenses of homeownership, like property tax and utilities.
 Keep reading to find out more about homeownership costs.

 Your Current Debts

 Although it is often possible to get a mortgage with current debts, this depends on your total debt service (TDS) ratio.
-This number represents your mortgage lender or bank’s assessment of your ability to make monthly payments on your debts.
-If your mortgage broker or bank determines that you are incapable of making monthly payments, you might be out of luck when it comes to getting a mortgage right now.
+This number represents your mortgage lender or bank’s assessment of your ability to make monthly mortgage payments on your debts.
+If your mortgage broker or bank determines that you cannot make monthly payments, you might be out of luck when it comes to getting a mortgage right now.

 According to Investopedia, here is the formula for calculating your total debt service ratio: TDS = (annual mortgage payments + property taxes + other debt payments) divided by your gross family income.